Maine Court Records

 Fax: (207) 287–4370

-Ensure that the written request contains as much information on the inmate as may be known.
+Ensure the written request contains as much information on the inmate as possible.
 This may include the inmate’s full name, known aliases, date of birth, sentence date, current location, charge details, release dates, and other helpful details.
 Alternatively, interested persons may directly contact any of the following adult facilities:

 Mountain View Correctional Facility